dband/directus_playground/README.md

     - migrates the flows from /exports/flows/flows.json
     - restarts the directus container
 - as soon as the setup script ran through, you can start the tests via `npm test`

+> [!IMPORTANT]
+> You'll need to run 'npm install' in the utils package and build the extensions.
+Like explained below.

+Setup
+1. `cd utils && npm install`
+2. `cd ../app && npm run build`
+3. `cd ../tests && npm install`
+4. `cd setup && node ./setup.js`
+5. `cd ..`
+6. `npm test`

+**Troubleshooting**

+- If you are on Windows, you will need WSL
+- In WSL, the script might fail on line 108 of the setup.js script
+  - `await exec('docker compose cp ../../app/build/. directus:/directus/extensions');`
+  - Somehow it's not possible to copy the folder to the container if it is in a sub dir.
+Change the command to: `await exec('docker compose cp app/build/. directus:/directus/extensions');` and execute the script from the root dir of the project